HalldorLyngmo/UmbracoDocs/umbraco-cloud/go-live/manage-hostnames/hostname-pre-validation.md

 1. Enable Pre-Validation for the Hostname.
 2. Add the TXT record provided to your Domain Name System (DNS) settings.
 The record will prove ownership of the domain.
 3. Upload a custom certificate and set a binding to the Hostname.
+4. Check the Hostname Pre-Validation status dialog to see if the certificate binding has completed successfully.
+The status for Certificate issued will then be <strong>active</strong>
-4. Wait a couple of minutes, then disable Pre-Validation for the Hostname.
-The status will now show "Manual" for the Hostname.
+5. Now disable Pre-Validation for the Hostname.
+The status will then show "Manual" for the Hostname.